Mother, trans daughter moving due to Arkansas laws

 BONO, Ark.
 (KHBS/KHOG) - An 11-year-old in Arkansas recently came out to her mother as transgender.
 It took some time, but the mother accepted her daughter’s gender identity.

 However, there were some in the community who did not accept it.
-Arkansas recently passed laws that many see as anti-transgender.
+Arkansas recently passed a law that many see as anti-transgender.

 For Taylor and daughter AJ Sheets, the decision to leave Arkansas did not come lightly.